74 Pennsylvania Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Carnegie Museum of Art

-5. Perhaps not surprisingly given it is home to The Hersey Company, which US state produces the most chocolate?
-According to the US Census Bureau it produces roughly half of the chocolate made in the country.
+4. Perhaps not surprisingly, given it is home to The Hershey Company, which U.S. state produces the most chocolate?
+According to the U.S. Census Bureau it produces roughly half of the chocolate made in the country.

 Answer: Pennsylvania